uamitroy/uamitroy/README.md

 ## Contact

 Thank you for exploring my portfolio!
-If you have any inquiries or would like to discuss potential collaborations, feel free to reach out to me at [uamitroy@gmail.com](mailto:uamitroy@gmail.com).
+If you have any inquiries or would like to discuss potential collaborations.

 ---
-Kind Regards
+Best